google/esh/docs/01-setting-up-new-project.md

 RAM_SIZE           = 0x4000000

 # Provide the base of the uart on which the shell
-# should be spwaned on.
+# should be available on.
 UART_BASE_PHYSICAL = 0x10000000

 # If you have your own layout file that should be used by the linker, set this